recafe54/aws-python-utils/ielts_prompt/place/place.md

 40. Describe a place you visited that has been affected by air pollution ( or not clean) Please give me sample answer band (9) for IELTS speaking part 2, in IELTS simon style, given the following questions, ensure the answer in 200 to 250 words:

+You should say:
+Where it is
+When you visited this place
+What kinds of pollution you saw there
+And explain how this place was affected

 Dream House
 17 Describe a perfect house you saw
 Please give me sample answer band (9) for IELTS speaking part 2, in IELTS simon style, given the following questions, ensure the answer in 200 to 250 words:

+You should say:
+When and where you saw it
+What it looked like
+What special feature it had
+And explain why you liked it.